 2. Carefully choose your hostel location

 The location of the hostel plays a very important role for me.
 Hostels that are far away are usually a bit cheaper and possibly quieter, but it can be financially worthwhile to pay a little more per night and to be more central, as one should always consider the travel costs.
 Therefore I recommend to include travel costs to places of interest (if you already have plans) in your cost estimation.
-I always make sure that the hostel is central enough, that I don’t have to pay too much to get to the sights, at the same time I prefer hostels that are not in a party district, because I really need my sleep when travelling.
+I always make sure that the hostel is central enough, that I don’t have to pay too much to get to the sights, at the same time I prefer hostels that are not in a party district because I really need my sleep when traveling.

 3. Prepare your bed early and “mark” it

 Arriving at the hostel, I had to make my own bed many times.
 I recommend to do this directly after check-in .
 Sometimes you don’t know when you will be back at the hostel and so you avoid waking your temporary roommates at night.
 This might sound a bit stupid at first sight, but you should always put something (towel, shirt, etc.) on the chosen bed such that it will not be occupied by someone else while you are absent.
 Some hostels take care of it with small signs, but this is rarely the case.

 4. Don’t Leave valuables lying around